Stockport Metropolitan Borough Council: Composition

-The Edgeley Community Association and two of the independent councillors sit together as the "Stockport Community Group".

-The other three independent councillors sit together as the 'Independent Ratepayers Group'; those three are all sponsored by the Heald Green Ratepayers, which is not formally registered as a political party.
-The next election is due in May 2026.
+Three of the independent councillors sit together as the "Independent Ratepayers" group; those three are all sponsored by the Heald Green Ratepayers, which is not formally registered as a political party with the Electoral Commission.
+The Edgeley Community Association and one of the independent councillors sit together as the "Stockport Community Group".
+The other independent councillor is not aligned to a group.
+The next election is due in May 2027.